bkizer1/iaminator/README.md

 # iaminator
-This is a project to demonstrate IAM linting
+This is a project to demonstrate IAM linting.